 Chelsea Wolfe has come to far greater prominence over the past decade, but I still love her second album more than any other.
 It was my entry into her work, a grindingly dark, bleak and mysterious release that brought together doomy atmospheres, the wide-open spaces of folk, and the odd nod to black metal (particularly in her vocal delivery and the way it was recorded).
 What was most intriguing about the album was the distance she kept from her listeners.
 Lyrics were (deliberately?) made obtuse and difficult to fully understand, many of the songs were chilly, sparse things that made me want to know more, to hear more.
 There isn’t a dull or wasted moment on the album, but the terrifying howl of the epic Pale on Pale – which has to be heard live to be believed – haunts my dreams to this day.

 What turned out to be the swansong for Agent Side Grinder Mk.
 1, in effect – three members left, and the remaining pair continued with a new vocalist and a notable shift in style, in the aftermath of this – was a hell of a way to bow out.
 An analog synth-drenched post-punk album that nudged into both industrial and waltzes (no, really: the closing Last Rites is absolutely phenomenal), this had a feeling of intense darkness and unhappiness around it, but never failed with excellent songcraft and a varied palate, such that this was an album that had a surprisingly wide appeal – not to mention being an outstanding live band.
-In hindsight, that variety on show here is perhaps evidence of that tensions in the band were already near breaking point, but the element that held it together was Kristoffer Grip’s striking, baritone voice, that added a gravitas that these songs perhaps otherwise wouldn’t have had.
+In hindsight, that variety on show here is perhaps evidence that tensions in the band were already near breaking point, but the element that held it together was Kristoffer Grip’s striking, baritone voice, which added a gravitas that these songs perhaps otherwise wouldn’t have had.

 /No Trend Records